Hazelnut vs. Almond — Health Impact and Nutrition Comparison

-Almonds are richer in minerals, protein, fiber, carbs, have less saturated fats, lower GI, and are cheaper than hazelnuts.
-On the other hand, hazelnuts contain more vitamins, fewer sugars, and have less sodium than almonds.
+Almonds are richer in minerals, protein, fiber, and carbs, have less saturated fats, lower glycemic index, and are cheaper than hazelnuts.
+On the other hand, hazelnuts contain more vitamins and fewer sugars.

 Table of contents

 Have you ever wondered how your favorite foods stand against each other in terms of nutrition?
 We will discuss two members of the culinary nut group: hazelnut and almond.
 Both nuts are irreplaceably used in culinary, particularly in baking, desserts, and dishes.

 Hazelnuts, also known as filberts or cobnuts, belong to the genus Corylus.
 The most common hazelnut types are American Hazelnut and European Hazelnut.

 Almonds, also known as Prunus dulcis, belong to the Prunus genus.
 They are not nuts but stone fruits, also known as drupes.
 Almonds have two varieties; sweet almond and bitter almond.